MapMyTracks/api-v1/services/get_user.md

 request=get_user
 `

-Returns a list of user's latest activities.
+Returns information about a user.

 **Response:**
 ```